 You can select an existing schedule from the Schedule drop-down list.
 You can also add a new schedule.
+For details, see "8.7.4 Schedule".

 Step 7 Configure event linkage for unregistered vehicles.

 An alarm is triggered when the detected vehicle information is not found in the plate database.